 - On-premises File server running Windows Server 2012 or above.

-The Azure file sync service enables you to extend the capabilities of your on-premises file servers by creating cloud distribution endpoints which act as file servers in Azure in turn giving you more storage and disaster recovery options.
+The Azure file sync service enables you to extend your on-premises file servers' capabilities by creating cloud distribution endpoints that act as file servers in Azure, giving you more storage and disaster recovery options.

 To get started, we create an Azure file sync resource.

-When we are done creating a sync group, we head over to our on-premises file server and install the Azure file sync agent.
-The agent can be downloaded from the link below.
+After creating a sync group, we head over to our on-premises file server and install the Azure file sync agent.
+The agent is accessed from the link below.

 We then register our on-premises file server using the Azure file sync agent.
 If you closed the file sync agent by accident, you can still find it under this location and re-run it.
 "C:\Program Files\Azure\StorageSyncAgent\ServerRegistration"

-Back in our Azure portal, we then associate a server end point with our sync group and add a path to our on-premises file shares then finally create the endpoint.
+Back in our Azure portal, we then associate a server endpoint with our sync group, add a path to our on-premises file shares, and finally create the endpoint.

-In the end, our file-sync group will appear as seen below meaning there's sync connection between our file servers on-premises and in Azure.
+In the end, our file-sync group will appear as seen below, meaning there's a sync connection between our file servers on-premises and in Azure.